sodadata/docs/soda/integrate-dbt.md

 ---
 layout: default
-title: Integrate Soda Library with dbt
+title: Integrate Soda with dbt
 description: Integrate Soda with dbt-core or dbt Cloud to access dbt test results from within your Soda Cloud account and leverage all its features.
-parent: Integrate
+parent: Integrate Soda
 ---

-# Integrate Soda Library with dbt
+# Integrate Soda with dbt
 *Last modified on {% last_modified_at %}*

 Integrate Soda with dbt to access dbt test results from within your Soda Cloud account.